open-mmlab/mmdetection/configs/mm_grounding_dino/README.md

 | MM-GDINO-L |  Swin-L  |     -     | 61.1(+0.4) |              O365V2,OpenImageV6,ALL              |                 [config](grounding_dino_swin-l_pretrain_all.py)                  |                                                                                                                                    [model](https://download.openmmlab.com/mmdetection/v3.0/mm_grounding_dino/grounding_dino_swin-l_pretrain_all/grounding_dino_swin-l_pretrain_all-56d69e78.pth)  \| [log](<>)                                                                                                                                    |

 - ALL: GoldG,V3det,COCO2017,LVISV1,COCO2014,GRIT,RefCOCO,RefCOCO+,RefCOCOg,gRefCOCO.
+- To save computational resources, both MM-GDINO-B and MM-GDINO-L adopt a two-stage training strategy, which involves training on a subset of the data before proceeding to train on the full dataset.
+This is different from MM-GDINO-T.

 ## LVIS Results